If you have a sluggish or noisy garage door, taking a few minutes to lubricate it may be the quick fix you’re looking for.

 Sorry…I was a chemistry geek in high school.
 It comes back sometimes.

-The important part to remember is regular WD-40 is great at getting rid of rust or accumulated oils and gunk.
+The critical part to remember is regular WD-40 is great at getting rid of rust or accumulated oils and gunk.
 It’s cleaning, not lubricating.

 However, I’ve got good news if you’re a die-hard WD-40 fan.

-WD-40 makes a White Lithium Grease specifically for lubricating garage doors, which is what we’ll be using today.
+WD-40 makes a White Lithium Grease specifically for lubricating garage doors, which we’ll use today.

 Any White Lithium grease will do the job.